mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

 The inputs you cannot use as grafana cannot use a Input dropdown by itself to select a datasource.

-We will force the datasouce as described below.
+We will force the `datasource` as described below.

 The first json block I have in my dashboards are `"annotations": {`

 ## Force dashboard datasource to be Grafana